 The key to moving listeners to your client is to be relatable.
 To be relatable you have to understand your listeners beyond the stereotypes.
 Then engage them in their activities with a touch, a smell, a look, a taste.

 For commercials, podcasts, narration, landing pages, articles, and everything else you can do all that with your keyboard and your microphone.
 How?
 For me, I need to get out of my comfort zone and live in someone else’s for a while.
 Read the books that audience would read.
 Delve into history, medicine, law; lose yourself in a mystery, a love story, a sonnet.
 Feed your addiction to information online.

 I try and get to know what is important to my audience, so I may be relatable, so I may move the listener/reader/viewer to action, please the client, etc. (and Bonus – be able to discuss most anything at parties).

-To convince your prospect to visit your client in-store, on social media, at their website, you must connect to them, get inside their head, live in their world and be relatable.
+To convince your prospect to visit your client in-store, on social media, on their website; you must connect to them, get inside their head, live in their world, and be relatable.